truvhq/quickstart/README.md

 IS_ORDER=true
 ```

 **Note about Orders API:** The default flow uses the Orders API, which is best suited for use cases where multiple connections are required from the user.
-Set `IS_ORDER=false` to use the Users API instead.
+Set `IS_ORDER=false` for a single connection flow, which fits best consumer lending, deposit switching, and financial account aggregation use cases.

 4. Run all-in-one docker-compose
 ```shell